Bryan Reynolds Player Props: Pirates vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 18th in MLB.
+- The Dodgers pitching staff is 17th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Dodgers' 4.51 team ERA ranks 22nd across all league pitching staffs.
+- The Dodgers have a 4.56 team ERA that ranks 24th among all league pitching staffs.

-- Dodgers pitchers combine to rank 18th in baseball in home runs given up (96 total, 1.1 per game).
+- Dodgers pitchers combine to allow 97 total home runs at a rate of 1.1 per game (to rank 17th in baseball).

-- Sheehan makes the start for the Dodgers, his fourth of the season.
-He is 2-0 with a 2.65 ERA and 12 strikeouts in 17 2/3 innings pitched.
+- Miller gets the start for the Dodgers, his eighth of the season.
+He is 4-1 with a 4.23 ERA and 35 strikeouts in 38 1/3 innings pitched.

-- His most recent time out was on Friday against the Colorado Rockies, when the righty threw five innings, surrendering three earned runs while giving up seven hits.
+- His most recent time out was on Saturday against the Kansas City Royals, when the righty tossed 5 2/3 innings, surrendering three earned runs while allowing five hits.

-- In three games this season, the 23-year-old has an ERA of 2.65, with 6.4 strikeouts per nine innings.
-Opponents are hitting .172 against him.
+- In seven games this season, the 24-year-old has amassed a 4.23 ERA and 8.2 strikeouts per nine innings, while giving up a batting average of .234 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.